UPDATED: Sep 6, 2020

 And then there are the specific laws that govern commercial insurance.
 Just like with auto insurance, each state has its own commercial insurance laws.
 However, across the country, there are certain regulations that govern the rates and solvency of each insurance company.

-The first important point to note is that the National Alliance for Insurance Commissioners is the organization that works to regulate rates.
+The first important point to note is that the National Association of Insurance Commissioners (NAIC) is the organization that works to regulate rates.

 An insurance company needs to have a certain surplus in order to provide policies to customers.
 The reason being that an insurance company needs to be able to pay out on claims if that were to arise.